YouTube CEO Susan Wojcicki 'pained' by anti-diversity memo

 "Mom, is it true that there are biological reasons why there are fewer women in tech and leadership?"
 Wojcicki's daughter asked after the memo, written by a Google employee, became public, according to a column penned by Wojcicki and published Tuesday by Fortune.

-Wojcicki went on to explain how her daughter echoed a question that -- whether asked outright, whispered quietly or simply lingering in the back of someone's head -- has weighed heavily on her in her career in tech and was brought to the forefront last week by the memo.
+Wojcicki went on to explain how her daughter echoed a question that, whether asked outright or whispered quietly, has weighed heavily on Wojcicki in her career in tech.

+When the memo brought the question to the fore over the weekend, Wojcicki "once again felt that pain, and empathized with the pain it must have caused others.
+I thought about the women at Google who are now facing a very public discussion about their abilities, sparked by one of their own co-workers.

-And while some are trying to defend the memo as an issue of free speech, she sees it as a mandate for companies to take action against employees who "make unlawful statements about co-workers or create hostile work environments."
+Some are defending the memo on the grounds of free speech, but Wojcicki said companies should take action against employees who "make unlawful statements about co-workers or create hostile work environments."

 The memo controversy comes as Silicon Valley companies grapple with how to increase workforce diversity in an industry dominated by white men and permeated with corporate cultures that seem biased against women and female engineers.
 Google, Facebook, Microsoft and other tech companies now regularly release diversity reports, highlighting low percentages of women and minority employees, with few moving up the management chain.